Language-Research-Technology/ldaca-website/content/news/events/index.md

 ### Solving 10 research challenges with the ARDC HASS and Indigenous Research Data Commons

-Get hands-on with two tools from the ARDC HASS and Indigenous Research Data Commons, the Crate-O metadata editor and the Trove Data guide.
-After two 40 minute deep dives, learn how other parts of the Research Data Commons help researchers solve another eight research challenges, in a series of five minute lightning tours.
-By the end of the session, you will know how to use a tool to package your research data and its metadata together in an [RO-Crate](https://www.researchobject.org/ro-crate/), and be better equipped to locate and manipulate data from the National Library's Trove research portal.
+Get hands-on with two tools from the ARDC [HASS and Indigenous Research Data Commons](https://ardc.edu.au/hass-and-indigenous-research-data-commons/), the [Crate-O](https://www.ldaca.edu.au/resources/user-guides/crate-o/) metadata editor and the [Trove Data guide](https://tdg.glam-workbench.net/home.html).
+After two 40-minute deep dives, learn how other parts of the Research Data Commons help researchers solve another eight research challenges, in a series of five-minute lightning tours.
+By the end of the session, you will know how to use a tool to package your research data and its metadata together in an [RO-Crate](https://www.researchobject.org/ro-crate/), and be better equipped to locate and manipulate data from the National Library's [Trove](https://trove.nla.gov.au/) research portal.
 You will also have new leads for research with Indigenous data, social media data, data about creative arts and social sciences data.

 **Organisers**: [ResBaz Victoria](https://resbaz.github.io/resbazvic2024/)